Cell Phone Use While Driving Statistics and Texting and Driving Facts

 - Following the law

-Parents need to provide teens with safe alternatives to cell phone use while driving:
+Parents need to provide teens with safe alternatives to cell phone use while driving, including texting and driving:

 - Complete any call or text before starting the car